-1. Open the Charms and select Settings > Change PC Settings > PC and devices > Bluetooth, or press the Windows key + <W> and then type 'Wireless'; in the results, click on Bluetooth settings.
-2. Click the toggle next to Bluetooth to enable/disable it.
-3. Your computer will automatically start searching for devices, as well as make itself visible to other devices.
+1. Press the Windows key or select the Windows Start button > Settings > Devices > Bluetooth, and click the toggle under Bluetooth to enable/disable it.
+2. Your computer will automatically start searching for devices, as well as make itself visible to other devices.

-4. Tap the device you wish to add from the list of discovered devices, and tap Pair.
+3. Select the device you wish to pair from the list of discovered devices, and select Pair.

-A code displays on your computer, which should match the code displayed on your device.
+4. A code displays on your computer, which should match the code displayed on your device.
 Select Yes.
 Then, accept the pairing from your device.